nadyavoynich/Instacart/README.md

 Navigate to the desired notebook and you're ready to start your analysis!

 ## Methodology
-* Data pipeline
+* ELT pipeline
 * Exploratory data analysis (EDA)
 * Descriptive statistics
 * Unsupervised ML: clustering

 ## Project Structure
 This repository contains all the necessary code and scripts for performing a detailed basket analysis on shopper data.
-The primary aim is to uncover patterns in the purchasing habits of shoppers.
 Below is a comprehensive breakdown of the project structure to guide you through its various components.

 ### Directory Structure & Components
-### 1. `scripts/`
+### 1. `data/`
+This directory contains raw dataset files.

+### 2. Scripts
 - `create_db.py`: Python script that sets up the necessary SQL database schema.
 Run this script first if you're setting up the database from scratch.
 - `load_csv_to_db.py`: A utility script that uploads the dataset from the `data/` folder to the SQL database.
 Useful for initial data loading.

-### 2. `notebooks/`
+### 3. Notebooks
-- `instacart-market-basket-analysis.ipynb`: The main Jupyter notebook where the comprehensive data analysis is performed.
-This notebook leverages data both from the SQL database and local `data/` folder for optimal performance.
-- `preliminary-data-exploration.ipynb`: A notebook used during the initial phases of the project.
+- `Instacart_prelim_eda.ipynb`: A notebook used during the initial phases of the project.
 It's designed to help understand the dataset's nature, its structure, and the relationships between different files.
+- `Instacart_eda.ipynb`: The main Jupyter notebook where the comprehensive data analysis is performed.
+N.B.: This notebook leverages data both from the SQL database and local `data/` folder for optimal performance.

-### 3. `data/`
+### 3. SQL queries for data
-This directory contains raw dataset files.
-Some of the analysis in the main notebook, `instacart-market-basket-analysis.ipynb`, directly loads data from this folder instead of the SQL connection to expedite the analysis process.

 ### Getting Started
 1. **Database Setup**: